-The HAIC-MM Research Project: Advancing Human-AI Collaboration
+The HAIC-MM Research Project

 Academic Researchers